ThilinaRajapakse/simpletransformers/README.md

 Args:

-- to_predict: A python list of python dicts containing contexts and questions to be sent to the model for prediction.
+- `to_predict`: A python list of python dicts containing contexts and questions to be sent to the model for prediction.

 ```python
 E.g: predict([